The Fi Global Startup Innovation Challenge Official Rules and Regulations 2022

-ARTICLE 2: ORGANISERS
+ARTICLE 2: ORGANISER

 ARTICLE 3: CANDIDATES

-Any company or project leader involved in developing a new activity or innovative project within the F&B sector can take part in the Fi Global Startup Innovation Challenge (Candidate).
+Any company or project leader involved in developing a new activity or innovative project within the F&B sector, can take part in the Fi Global Startup Innovation Challenge (Candidate).

 ARTICLE 4: ELIGIBILITY CRITERIA

-- The startup should be no older than 5 years
+- the startup should be no older than 5 years;

 ARTICLE 5: PARTICIPATION CONDITIONS